slavonic/cu-tex/hyphenation/README.md

 1. Use the hyphenation dictionary to automatically generate patterns.
    Since dictionary uses [Normal Form C](http://unicode.org/reports/tr15/), all patterns will also be in this form.

+2. Analyze errors that patterns make on the hyphenation dictionary and add (long) patterns that cover offending stems.
+This essentially allows one to move some errors out of exception list into a patterns, hoping that new pattern will cover all word forms (not just forms seen within the training dictionary).

-2. Expand patterns and exception list by replacing each character with its Normal Form D. Note that for robustness we create all combinations of D and C forms for every character that has these different forms.
+3. Expand patterns and exception list by replacing each character with its Normal Form D. Note that for robustness we create all combinations of D and C forms for every character that has these different forms.
 This is different from just converting each pattern and exception to Normal form D.

-3. Add special patterns that ensure that no hyphenation happens before a combining character.
+4. Add special patterns that ensure that no hyphenation happens before a combining character.
 Since Church Slavonic uses rich set of diacritical marks, we do not rely on step 1 finding all this places, and just add these rules explicitly